Razus228/OOP_LAB_2/README.md

 # OOP_LAB_2

-In this aboratory work I had to deal with soemthing new for me at it is Encapsulation
+In this laboratory work I had to deal with soemthing new for me at it is Encapsulation

 I used this term to create a bank simulator.